-Token economy in psychiatry is the principle or practice of rewarding desirable behaviour with tokens which can be exchanged for goods or privileges, and sometimes punishing undesirable behaviour by withholding or withdrawing such tokens.
+Token economy in psychiatry is the principle or practice of rewarding desirable behavior with tokens which can be exchanged for goods or privileges, and sometimes punishing undesirable behavior by withholding or withdrawing such tokens.
+This system of behavior modification in a token economy is based on the systematic reinforcement of target behavior.

-Token economy is a behaviour therapy procedure based on operant learning principles; individuals are rewarded or reinforced for positive or appropriate behaviour and are disciplined (punished) for negative or inappropriate behaviour.
+Token economy is a behaviour therapy procedure based on operant learning principles; individuals are rewarded or reinforced for positive or appropriate behavior and are disciplined (punished) for negative or inappropriate behavior.

 Chapter 1 justifies the use of a currency-based token economy in the classroom.
 This is followed by a chapter explaining the mechanics of such a system in the classroom.